int-brain-lab/bpod-core/docs/source/state_machines/index.rst

       A controlled action that occurs with the onset of the state.

    Timer
-      A time-based event that can trigger a transition after a specified interval.
+      A mechanism that, after a set interval, generates an event which may trigger a transition.

 ..
 In behavioral experiments, FSMs can be used to specify trial structure, stimulus